An Unprecedented Rise in Visual Storytelling

 If you have to use stock, try and stay away from images that include people.
 Real photos taken of real people capture more attention than stock photos and your audience will enjoy looking at images of the people they actually want to do business instead of strangers.

 You can also go the extra mile and take some of your own photos either on the clock or off.
 You may even have some photos you’ve already taken that can be used in a campaign.
-You can also screenshot images, which may come in handy in a how-to promotional guide.
+Lastly, you can also screenshot images, which may come in handy in a how-to promotional guide.

 Don’t be afraid to show off the people you work with (with their permission of course) and the office space you work in.
 Consumers like to be able to relate with a business and if they see that a business is built on the backs of actual, working people,they’ll be more inclined to buy.